DiddiLeija/DiddiLeija.github.io/articles/article-04.md

 `mypy`, `isort`... and others), but we don't want to run their commands, one by one... that's boring!

-Here is where `nox` enters.
+Here is where Nox enters.
 It is a Python tool to automate tests and linters.
 Personally, I really like it to run tests on personal projects.
 On this article, I would like to talk about this package, and how to set it up and run it.
 So let's begin.

-## Introducing `nox`
+## Introducing Nox

-`nox` is a Python package created by [Thea Flowers](http://thea.codes).
-You can get it using `pip`:
+Nox is a Python package created by [Thea Flowers](http://thea.codes).
+You can get it using [Pip](https://pip.pypa.io):

 ```
 pip install nox
 ```

-`nox` can help us to reduce steps to test the code.
-In most of the cases, if you use `nox`, you will only have to run one command to test everything:
+Nox can help us to reduce steps to test the code.
+In most of the cases, if you use it, you will only have to run one command to test everything:

 ```
 nox